papers-we-love/papers-we-love.github.io/README.md

 ## IMPORTANT: Contributing to the site

+We pull in most of the chapter data from the Meetup.com API.
+Make sure the title of your meetup reflects the speakers name and the title of the paper.
+For example: "John Myles White on Fundamental Concepts in Programming Languages" or "Lindsey Kuper on Ribbon Proofs for Separation Logic".
+Please don't add artifacts like "PWL #13 =>" to the title, as we have to strip these out with ad-hoc regexes.

+**If you don't see your meetup on a monthly listing, let us know!**

 If you're a chapter leader or volunteer and need to make edits to your chapter's page or add a post, please fork the repo and make Pull Requests against the **middleman** branch.

 ## How to work with the site